Travel Maldives on a Budget: 10 Things You Should Know

 Is that a realistic scenario?
 Yes, very.
 Sometimes is just bad luck but a bit of preparation can be the difference between paying 3 USD and 300 USD for getting to the airport.

 How to avoid these problems?
-Check the weather, check the ferry routes and schedule, book your flight accordingly if possible.
-Also, talk to the staff at your hotel, they can usually help you find other people on the island who need a speedboat so you can divide costs.
+Check the weather, check the ferry routes and schedule, and book your flight accordingly if possible.
+Also, talk to the staff at your hotel, they can usually help you find other people on the island who need a speedboat so you can divide the costs.

-If you are at risk of having to pay way too much for a speedboat, ask other tourists (in your hotel, in bikini beach, etc.) when are they leaving.
+If you are at risk of having to pay way too much for a speedboat, ask other tourists (in your hotel, on bikini beach, etc.) when are they leaving.
 It might be helpful and cheaper for both you and them.

 8. Find a Hotel in the Maldives on a Budget